T-Flet/Poker-Analyser/README.md

 the real ones in some conditions).
 It was a very fun project to code up.

-Short blogpost on this project: http://isaacjordan.me/blog/2016/01/poker-probabilities-in-haskell/
+Short guest-blogpost on this project: http://isaacjordan.me/blog/2016/01/poker-probabilities-in-haskell/

 ===